google/pix-image-viewer/README.md

 # Limitations

 *   RocksDB only allows a single process to write to a single database at a time.
-Due to this, only a single instance will be able to run at a time.
+Due to this, only a single instance will be able to run at a time with the default flags.
+Use the `--db_path=...` flag to point new pix instances at unique database locations.
-    TODO: Add a flag to override the database/cache path.

 # Tech